-It’s no longer possible to deny that seasons are changing so perhaps it’s best to start winding down along with the temperatures and light.
-Hanging some dried lavender around the garden could be just the aromatherapy needed to help de-compress after a long day, or perhaps it will just make you smile.
-Regardless, it’s a quick weekend project that will leave you calm enough for an afternoon read or a good night’s sleep.
+Hanging a lavender wreath around the garden could be just the aromatherapy needed to help decompress after a long day, or perhaps it will just make you smile.
+Regardless, this lavender wreath is a quick weekend project that will leave you calm enough for an afternoon read or a good night’s sleep.

-Leaving the twine on the roll, wind each new bunch to the form as they are added.
+Leaving the wire on the roll, wind each new bunch onto the form as they are added.
 Continue adding bunches until you complete the circle.
-Tuck a final bunch under the first bunch, and secure with twine and tie off.

 More Lavender Crafts!

 - Lavender Linen Water Recipe